moises-cp/react-doc/component__class-vs-function.md

 export default componentName;
 ```

+- State
-- Recommended for when the component does not need to have _state_.
+  - Recommended for when the component does not need to use the traditional _state_.
+  - It can use *React Hooks*.

 <br><br><br>